Scrambled Linear Pseudorandom Number Generators: A theoretical analysis of scramblers

 \subsection{The \texttt{+} scrambler}

-We conclude this part of the paper with a detailed discussion of each scrambler, starting from \texttt{+}, introduced in Section~\ref{sec:plus}.
+We conclude this part of the paper with a detailed discussion of each scrambler, using their representations by squarefree polynomials, as discussed in the previous section.
+We start from the \texttt{+} scrambler, introduced in Section~\ref{sec:plus}.
 Recurrence~(\ref{eq:recsum}) can be easily unfolded to a closed form for the scrambled bit $s_b$:

 If the $x_i$'s and the $y_i$'s are distinct, the expressions above are in ANF: there are exactly $2^b+1$ monomials with maximum degree $b+1$.
-Thus, if the underlying linear engine has $n$ bits of state the linear-degree bound for bit $b$ will be $U(n,b+1)$.
+Thus, if the underlying linear engine has $n$ bits of state the linear-degree bound for bit $b$ will be $U(n,b+1)$, where $U(-,-)$ is defined by~(\ref{eq:ub}).

 An important observation is that no monomial appears in two instances of the formula for different values of $b$.
-This implies that any linear combination of bits output by the \texttt{+} scrambler have the same linear complexity of the bit of highest degree, and at least as many monomials: we say in this case that there is no \emph{polynomial degree loss}.
-Thus, with the exception of the very lowest bits, we expect that no linearity will be detectable: in Table~\ref{tab:plusdeg} we report the linear complexity of the lowest bits of some generators; the degree has been estimated using~(\ref{eq:ub}).
-The lowest values have also been verified using the Berlekamp--Massey algorithm: as expected, we could not detect any linear-degree loss.
+This implies that any linear combination of bits output by the \texttt{+} scrambler has the same linear complexity as the bit of highest degree, and at least as many monomials: we say in this case that there is no \emph{polynomial degree loss}.
+Thus, except for the very lowest bits, we expect that no linearity will be detectable.

+In Table~\ref{tab:plusdeg} we report, using~(\ref{eq:ub}), the estimated linear complexity of the lowest bits of some generators.
+The lowest values have also been verified using the Berlekamp--Massey algorithm: as expected, we could not detect any linear-degree loss; running the algorithm on the largest values is unfeasible.
 While an accurate linear-complexity test might catch the fourth lowest bit of \xoroshirop[128], the degree raises quickly to the point the linearity is undetectable.

 The situation for Hamming-weight dependencies is not so good, however, as empirically (Table~\ref{tab:test64}) we have already observed that \xoroshiro engines still fail our test (albeit using three orders of magnitude more data).
-We believe that this is due to the excessively regular structure of the monomials: the simplest successful scrambler against the test is indeed multiplication by a constant, which provides a very irregular monomial structure.
-If there is some overlap it is necessary to rewrite~(\ref{eq:sumasn}) replacing suitably $x_i$ and $y_i$ and try to obtain an algebraic normal form.
+We believe that this is due to the excessively regular structure of the monomials.

 Note that if the underlying linear engine is $d$-dimensionally equidistributed, the scrambler generator will be in general at most $(d-1)$-dimensionally equidistributed (see Section~\ref{sec:ed}).